Find Affordable College Courses

 Read More…

-University of Nebraska - Lincoln ranked #17 on this year’s Best Managerial Economics Schools list.
-Located in the city of Lincoln, UNL is a public college with a fairly large student population.
+University of Nebraska - Lincoln landed the #17 spot in the 2023 rankings for the best business/managerial economics programs.
+Located in the city of Lincoln, UNL is a public school with a very large student population.

 While working on their degree, managerial economics majors at UNL accumulate an average of around $21,000 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $349.